bouwe77/temba/README.md

 On the root URI (e.g. http://localhost:8080/) only a `GET` request is supported, which shows you a message indicating the API is working.
 All other HTTP methods on the root URI return a `405 Method Not Allowed` response.

+The `OPTIONS` method also works, but because Temba uses Express' default implementation for that, the `Access-Control-Allow-Methods` response header might not always be correct.

 ### JSON

 Temba supports JSON only.